 If your back yard is too small then find a park or open public green space or even hire out a pitch at the local sports center.
 Decide what game or games to play and try and make sure that everyone will be able to play.

-Bring a picnic and drinks (lots) and have a match.
-It could be football, cricket, rounders, baseball or whatever the teenagers are interested in.
-If the party then goes on into the evening, you could have a camp fire sing along with toasted marshmallows or you could head home for a movie and popcorn.
+Bring a picnic and drinks (lots) and have a game.
+It could be football, baseball or whatever the teenagers are interested in.
+If the event then goes on into the evening, you could have a camp fire sing along with toasted marshmallows or you could head home for a movie and popcorn.

 Tips for Teens: